johnridesabike/coronate/docs/faq.md

 ## Can I have groups in the tournament?

 No, this feature is not implemented (yet).
-However, consider this: the (optimal) pairings are not only calculated according to the game results so far, but also according to rating.

 ## How is rating calculated according to the results?